KPC Medical College and Hospital: History

 KPC Medical College and Hospital was the first private-public-partnership (PPP) model medical college of West Bengal.
-It was founded by Kumud Shankar Ray, in the premises of Dr. K. S. Ray TB Hospital., founded by Dr. K. S. Ray himself.
+Now it is completely Private Medical College not under PPP Model run by KPC Group.
+It was founded by Dr. Kali Pradip Chaudhuri, in the premises of Dr. K. S. Ray TB Hospital., founded by Dr. K. P. Chaudhuri himself.

-In January 2002, a memorandum of understanding was signed between the West Bengal state government and a private sector for setting up the college.
+In January 2002, a memorandum of understanding was signed between the Government of West Bengal and a private sector for setting up the college.